-If you use your tax-free lump sum to increase significantly the contributions you pay to a pension scheme, this is known as 'recycling'.
-This is a complex area and HMRC will only consider that recycling has occurred if all the relevant conditions are met.
+Using your tax-free lump sum to increase the contributions you pay to a pension scheme significantly is known as 'recycling'.
+This is a complex area.
+HMRC will decide that recycling has occurred if all the relevant conditions are met.
 If HMRC considers that recycling has occurred, then you will have to pay extra tax.

 You can find out more about lump sum recycling from HMRC.
-You may wish to seek regulated financial advice if you think recycling might apply to you.
+You may wish to seek regulated financial advice if you think you are affected.